joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 ---

 I don't know.

-At the end of the day, I won't sweat embellishing at a 1 or 2 level.
+I won't sweat embellishing at a 1 or 2.
+I think a lot of people do 1's or 2's accidently without ever knowing it.

-I wouldn't be against doing a 3 (but I'd be nervous about it and study beforehand if I actually got the interview).
+I wouldn't necessarily be against doing a 3, but I would be nervous about it and study beforehand if I actually got the interview.
+That way, I'm not caught with my pants down.

-Anything that's a 4 or above, I wouldn't do it unless it was that or not eat / go hardcore into debt / etc. I think that's pretty reasonable.
+Anything that's a 4 or above, I wouldn't do it unless it was a survival situation (which I don't see happening anytime soon).

 I'd probably put the story above at a solid 3...